Ray Ilich / February 17, 1997

 15) Screw on the fuel line leading to the carburetors.

 16) Start the car.
-It may take 30 seconds of cranking, (3, 10 second episodes) to pump fuel up the fuel lines to the carburetors.
+It may take 30 seconds of cranking, (three 10 second episodes) to pump fuel up the fuel lines to the carburetors.

 17) Congratulate yourself on a job well done!

-Note: A lot of Pontons, like mine, have had the fuel filter upgraded to a modern inline fuel filter.
-I installed a new Fram inline fuel filter.
+Note: Many Pontons, like mine, have had the fuel filter upgraded to a modern in-line filter.
+I installed a new Fram in-line fuel filter.
 Because this filter is translucent, I could see the gasoline level within.
-I was surprised to see an air bubble in the fuel filter which occupied 3/4 of the volume of the fuel filter.
+I was surprised to see an air bubble in the fuel filter that occupied 3/4 of the volume of the filter.
 I have been told to ignore the air bubble, it may get smaller, or go away as the car is run.